NexusMaximus/NexusMaximus.github.io/_posts/2018-07-31-ch1_PMA_notes.markdown

 ## Chapter summary questions
 1. In two sentences or less, provide an overview of what this chapter is about.

-	This chapter discusses basic static analysis of executable files and provides a slew of tools used to do so.
+	This chapter discusses basic static analysis of executable assets/images/posts and provides a slew of tools used to do so.
 Static analysis of a file is analysis that does NOT involve running the file, such as by examining the header of the file and looking for strings contained within.

 2. What are the three most important takeaways from this chapter?